 A Swedish scoring machine whose intelligent two-way play made him a cornerstone for both Dallas and his national team for over a decade.

-Loui Eriksson carved out a substantial NHL career not with flash, but with a refined, cerebral style of play.
-The Swedish winger, drafted by Dallas in 2003, became known for his positional genius and a sneaky-accurate shot.
-He was a coach's dream: a consistent 20-30 goal scorer who was equally responsible in his own zone, often tasked with shutting down the league's top lines.
-His peak came with the Stars, where he formed a potent partnership with center Mike Ribeiro.
-A key member of Sweden's 'Tre Kronor,' he won Olympic gold in 2006 and world championship silver.
-Later stints with Boston, Vancouver, and Arizona saw his offensive role diminish, but his hockey IQ remained sharp until his retirement.
-Eriksson's story is one of sustained excellence through smart play rather than sheer physical dominance.
+Loui Eriksson won Olympic gold with Sweden in 2006 and world championship silver.
+The Swedish winger, drafted by Dallas in 2003, built an NHL career on positional genius and a sneaky-accurate shot.
+He scored 20-30 goals consistently while shutting down top lines in his own zone.
+His peak came with the Stars, partnering with center Mike Ribeiro.
+Later stints with Boston, Vancouver, and Arizona saw his offensive role diminish, but his hockey IQ remained sharp until retirement.
+Eriksson sustained excellence through smart play rather than physical dominance.

 1981–1996